Construction Oversight on Complex Residential Projects

 Who controls the cost information?
 Who sees the actual numbers?
 Does the owner see the subcontractor bids, the material invoices, the labor costs?
 Or does the owner see a lump-sum number with the details locked inside the contractor's accounting system?
 Cost visibility determines whether the owner can evaluate their project's financial health or must rely on someone else's summary.

 The rest of this page walks through each contract structure, shows you the math, explains the risk allocation, and gives you a framework to evaluate which model fits your project.
-Not because one model is always right - it isn't - but because understanding the structure lets you make the decision from a position of knowledge rather than relying on whoever's advice you heard last.
+Not because one model is always right, but because understanding the structure lets you make the decision from a position of knowledge rather than relying on whoever's advice you heard last.

 2. How Construction Contracts Create Incentive Structures

 This section is the educational core.
-It explains how each major contract type functions in practice on complex residential projects - not in a textbook, not on a commercial office building, but on a $5M-$15M custom home in Los Angeles where design evolves, site conditions create surprises, and the owner is personally invested in every finish selection.
+It explains how each major contract type functions in practice on complex residential projects.
+Not in a textbook and not on a commercial office building, but on a $5M-$15M custom home on the Westside, in the Hills, or along the Malibu coast, where design evolves, site conditions create surprises, and the owner is personally invested in every finish selection.

 Lump-Sum (Fixed Price) Contracts

-How it works in theory: The contractor reviews the construction documents, prices every element of the work, adds their overhead and profit, and submits a fixed price.
+How it's intended to work: The contractor reviews the construction documents, prices every element of the work, adds their overhead and profit, and submits a fixed price.
 The owner accepts the price.
 If the project costs less to build than the contractor estimated, the contractor keeps the difference as additional profit.
 If the project costs more, the contractor absorbs the overage.
 The owner pays a fixed number and the contractor manages the risk.

 Every ambiguity becomes a change order negotiation.
 The contractor's financial incentive is to interpret scope narrowly: anything not explicitly shown or dimensioned on the drawings is "extra."
 The owner's financial incentive is to interpret scope broadly: "I assumed the drawings implied that was included."
 Neither party is being dishonest.
 They're each responding rationally to the incentive structure the contract created.

-The dynamic becomes adversarial from the first change order.
-The contractor bid the project tight to win the work - because on a competitive lump-sum bid, the lowest number usually wins.
-They need change order margin to make the job profitable.
+The dynamic has the potential to become adversarial from the first change order.
+The contractor may have bid the project tight to win the work, because on a competitive lump-sum bid, the lowest number usually wins.
+Change order margin becomes part of how the job stays profitable.
 That's not a character flaw; it's a business reality.
-The owner feels nickeled-and-dimed by every change order.
-The contractor feels the owner is trying to extract free work.
-The structure created the conflict.
+The owner can feel nickeled-and-dimed by change orders.
+The contractor can feel the owner is trying to extract free work.
+The structure has the potential to create the conflict.

 There's a subtler problem: the lump-sum contractor has no incentive to show you their costs.
 You don't see what they're paying subcontractors, what their material costs are, or where their margin sits.
 The fixed price is a black box.
 If the contractor finds a way to build the structure for $200,000 less than they estimated, that savings belongs to them.
 You funded the estimate; they captured the efficiency.
 You'll never know it happened.